ericoporto/agsbox2d/README.md

 For now, fixtures have no accessible properties or methods and are only used when linking a shape to an object and assigning it's density.

+## Building agsbox2d

+First, you need to clone this source somewhere.

+On Windows, you can load the solution on the root of it's directory and load it on Visual Studio.
+It should work with VS 2015, 2017 and 2019.
+You will need v140 tools (VS should promptly warn you to install if you don't have it).
+The dll provided by Release Win32 builds is the one you should build to use with an AGS Game at the time of this writing.

+On Linux and MacOS, after cloning this repository, navigate to `agsbox2d/` and type `make`.

 ## License and Author